MediaComem/comem-archidep/ex/load-balancing-deployment.md

 >   if it changes.
 You do not want this for a production deployment, as it might
 >   take a few seconds to restart, during which clients will get errors.

-Once your exosystem file is ready, run it with PM2.
+Once your ecosystem file is ready, run it with PM2.

 ### Configure systemd to run PM2